 Improperly Insulated or Sealed Ductwork

 Insulation keeps the warm, humid air in your attic from coming into direct contact with the cooler surfaces of your ductwork.

-Fiberglass duct insulation comes in four basic types: duct liners, duct boards, flexible ducts, and duct wraps.
+Fibreglass duct insulation comes in four basic types: duct liners, duct boards, flexible ducts, and duct wraps.
 Duct liners are applied to the interior of the sheet metal ducts.
-Duct wraps are essentially fiberglass blankets.
+Duct wraps are essentially fibreglass blankets.
 As the name implies, these are wrapped around the exterior of the ducts.
-Duct boards are used to construct rigid, angular enclosure around the ducts.
-Flexible ducts are made up of a reinforced inner core, enclosed in fiberglass insulation and a vapor-retardant plastic or foil film outer layer.
+Duct boards are used to construct a rigid, angular enclosure around the ducts.
+Flexible ducts are made up of a reinforced inner core, enclosed in fibreglass insulation and a vapour-retardant plastic or foil film outer layer.